-Did you know that more than 50% of your home’s energy costs are from your heating and cooling?
-That’s why it’s so important to maintain an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s essential to maintain an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at combusting natural gas into heat.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
 An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save money and promote sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save consumers money and stimulate sustainability.

 - Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces